GeorgWolle/DragAndDrop/README.md

 DragAndDropManager.with(draggableView)        // Initialize DragAndDropManager with your view
 	.makeDraggable()                      // Make it draggable
-	.addOnHover(droppableView,            // Optionally add a hover drawable for a specific droppable R.drawable.your_draggable_hover_drawable);
+	.addOnHoverDrawable(droppableView,    // Optionally add a hover drawable for a specific droppable R.drawable.your_draggable_hover_drawable);

 // Make a View object droppable